East Coast hip-hop: 2007–2013: Blog era and revitalization

-2014–present: Rise of trap, New York City drill, boom-bap resurgence
+2014–present: Rise of trap, drill, boom-bap resurgence

-East Coast rappers that saw success during this period include Cardi B, Lil Uzi Vert, Fetty Wap, A Boogie wit da Hoodie, Rich The Kid, Tekashi 6ix9ine, Sheck Wes, ASAP Ferg, Rico Nasty, Young M.A, Action Bronson, Dave East, Shy Glizzy, YBN Cordae, Brent Faiyaz, GoldLink, PnB Rock, Flipp Dinero, and Jay Critch.
-Many of the rappers of this era gained prominence on social media, and some diverged from the traditional East Coast sound with stylistic choices that befitted the streaming era, such as trap production and southern hip hop influence.
+East Coast rappers that saw success during this period include Cardi B, Lil Uzi Vert, Fetty Wap, A Boogie wit da Hoodie, Rich The Kid, Tekashi 6ix9ine, Sheck Wes, ASAP Ferg, Rico Nasty, Young M.A, Action Bronson, Shy Glizzy, YBN Cordae, Brent Faiyaz, GoldLink, PnB Rock, Flipp Dinero, and Jay Critch.
+Many of the rappers of this era gained prominence on social media, and some diverged from the traditional East Coast sound with stylistic choices that befitted the streaming era, such as trap production and Southern hip-hop influence.
 Various factors led to a decline in unique regional scenes, including East Coast rap, and rivalries between different cities and regions declined significantly, with artists across different regions and genres more willing to collaborate than in the past.

 New York City's drill genre, heavily influenced by UK drill (and often using the same London producers, such as 808Melo), has injected new energy into the New York hip-hop scene, attracting critical acclaim, media controversy and a significant following, despite departing from standard hip-hop song structures.
 The genre started in Brooklyn, led by artists such as Bobby Shmurda, the late Pop Smoke, Fivio Foreign, Sheff G, and 22Gz.
 Bronx drill, a related subgenre, has also emerged, with prominent rappers including Kay Flock, Ice Spice and Kenzo B.

 A neo-mafioso style of East Coast rap, marked by an emphasis on "grimy" gangster lyricism, wordplay, and boom-bap production, reminiscent of "classic" mid-90's acts such as "Wu-Tang, Mobb Deep, Onyx, and early Jay-Z", has made an emergence, garnering critical and commercial success, and a cult following.
 This modern revitalization of the traditional sound (sometimes referred to as "coke rap") has been spearheaded by Griselda Records of Buffalo, upstate New York, and its flagship artists Westside Gunn, Benny the Butcher, and Conway the Machine, as well as affiliated artists Mach-Hommy, Roc Marciano, Boldy James, Rome Streetz, Armani Caesar, Daringer and Conductor Williams, among others.